jwiegley/use-package/README.md

     (use-package foo)

 This loads in the package foo, but only if foo is available on your system.
 If not, a warning is logged to your `*Messages*` buffer.
-If it succeeds a message about "Loading foo" is logged, along with the time it took to load, if that time is over 0.01s.
+If it succeeds, a message about "Loading foo" is logged -- along with the time it took to load if that time is over 0.01s.

 Use the :init keywoard to do some stuff to initialize foo, but only if foo actually gets loaded:

     (use-package foo
       :init
       (progn
       (setq foo-variable t)
         (foo-mode 1)))